 Why?

-And then Cruz goes on to say, ideally the courts would have heard the actual evidence, which is what I thought would happen.
+And then Cruz goes on to say, ideally, the courts would have heard the actual evidence, which is what I thought would happen.

-They haven't, and resolve these claims of serious election fraud.
+And resolve these claims of serious election fraud.

 And twice the Supreme Court had the opportunity to do so, and twice they declined.